 This is a product-provided, sponsored conversation that contains affiliate links.
 I received one bottle of Colief Infant Drops for my own personal use.
 All opinions, text and experiences are my own.

 There are times that I look back and think to myself that despite all of the pregnancy and parenting books there are still things that you will learn or need to learn when you become a new mom.
 Like the amount of blood a woman seems to shed during labor and after is far higher than I thought possible without dying.
-Same goes with your tolerance to pain and you ability to block things out.
+The same goes for your tolerance to pain and your ability to block things out.
 But the following 5 things are the ones that I wish someone had told me before I became a mom.
-I wouldn't have been sweating them so much all the time.
+I wouldn’t have been sweating them so much all the time.

 2. Gross becomes tolerable – Showering every day is a thing of the past unless you have a nanny in your house.
 Having poop on your hands probably happens at least once during the day.
 You might even have spit up in your hair but it’s ok because your baby just giggled for the first time.
 Both of mine had tummy issues and only seemed to spit up on me instead of their father.
 Life is a mess when you add kids into the equation but it’s a fun mess.
 There is a whole chapter missing in the pregnancy books about the gross things your body does to push a baby out and healing after the baby arrives.

-3. Colic sucks – I've talked about this before with some great tips from Dr. Sears but it is something that has become more apparent now.
-We are told not to eat certain things while pregnant but there has been a rise in conversation about GMO's and their affects on autism, allergies and other illnesses.
-It's also something that affects our babies that are breastfeeding.
-Generally it's a food sensitivity or allergy that is causing the discomfort and colic in our little ones.
+3. Colic sucks – I’ve talked about this before with some great tips from Dr. Sears but it is something that has become more apparent now.
+We are told not to eat certain things while pregnant but there has been a rise in conversation about GMOs and their effects on autism, allergies, and other illnesses.
+It’s also something that affects our babies that are breastfeeding.
+Generally, it’s a food sensitivity or allergy that is causing the discomfort and colic in our little ones.
 One tip is to try.
-Colief contains the enzyme lactase, which eases digestion, thereby reducing the lengthy bouts of fussiness and crying that are associated with colic.
-It's safe, effective and clinically-studied to help ease digestion.
-Check out The ABC's of Colic: Answers to Baby Colic and Digestion from Colief video.
+Colief contains the enzyme lactase, which eases digestion, thereby reducing the lengthy bouts of fussiness and crying that is associated with colic.
+It’s safe, effective, and clinically-studied to help ease digestion.
+Check out The ABC’s of Colic: Answers to Baby Colic and Digestion from Colief video.

-5. Cleaning counts as exercise – I don't know about you but I don't have time to go to the gym.
+5. Cleaning counts as exercise – I don’t know about you but I don’t have time to go to the gym.
 Plus, kids make a mess, every. single. day.
-So picking up after them (and your husband) totally counts as exercise, or at least hitting that 10,000 step count you are supposed to hit.
-I can break a mad sweat vacuuming floors and bending over to pick up LEGO's that I just stepped on in agonizing pain.
+So picking up after them (and your husband) totally counts as exercise, or at least hitting that 10,000 steps count you are supposed to hit.
+I can break a mad sweat vacuuming the floor and bending over to pick up LEGO’s that I just stepped on in agonizing pain.

 What are some of your favorite memories/experiences with your happy baby?